Filippo Menczer

 Filippo Menczer (born 16 May 1965) is an American and Italian academic.
 He is a University Distinguished Professor and the Luddy Professor of Informatics and Computer Science at the Luddy School of Informatics, Computing, and Engineering of Indiana University.
 Menczer is the Director of the Observatory on Social Media, a research center where data scientists and journalists study the role of media and technology in society and build tools to analyze and counter disinformation and manipulation on social media.
-Menczer holds courtesy appointments in Cognitive Science and Physics, is a founding member and advisory council member of the IU Network Science Institute, a former director the Center for Complex Networks and Systems Research, a senior research fellow of the Kinsey Institute, a fellow of the Center for Computer-Mediated Communication, and a former fellow of the Institute for Scientific Interchange in Turin, Italy.
-In 2020 he was named a Fellow of the ACM.
+Menczer holds courtesy appointments in Cognitive Science and Physics, is a former director of the Center for Complex Networks and Systems Research, a senior research fellow of the Kinsey Institute, a fellow of the Center for Computer-Mediated Communication, and a former fellow of the Institute for Scientific Interchange in Turin, Italy.
+He was named an ACM Fellow in 2020 and AAAS Fellow in 2024.

 Education, career, service

 Menczer holds a Laurea in physics from the Sapienza University of Rome and a PhD in computer science and cognitive science from the University of California, San Diego.
 He used to be an assistant professor of management sciences at the University of Iowa, and a fellow-at-large of the Santa Fe Institute.
 At Indiana University Bloomington since 2003, he served as division chair in the Luddy School in 2009–2011.
 Menczer has been the recipient of Fulbright, Rotary Foundation, and NATO fellowships, and a CAREER Award from the National Science Foundation.
 He holds editorial positions for the journals Network Science, EPJ Data Science, PeerJ Computer Science, and HKS Misinformation Review.
 He has served as program or track chair for various conferences including The Web Conference and the ACM Conference on Hypertext and Social Media.
 He was general chair of the ACM Web Science 2014 Conference and general co-chair of the NetSci 2017 Conference.